learner006/test-assignment-ivolga03-ads-network/README.md

 05 ISSUES
 =========
 The web applications does not work in Google Chrome due to its security checks (related to CORS?)
+Upd.
+No worries!
+It was caused by the ad blocker! ;-)